shubham-azad1/Azad-updates/README.md

 Azad-updates
 ============

-only authorised team members allowed to commit t the post
+only authorised team members allowed to commit to the repo.